Launch of the Future of Media Report 2008! We predict the media industry will be worth US$5.7 trillion in 2024

 See here for the 7 driving forces shaping media framework as a stand-alone chart.

-FUTURE OF THE MEDIA LIFECYCLE
+The majority of hormones in the body are FUTURE OF THE MEDIA LIFECYCLE

 A framework examining how the media lifecycle flows from the sea of content, through media engagement, to our personal clouds, and through the precipitation of participation back to the sea.
 It looks in detail at what will happen in the home and mobile arenas in media participation.